consileonpl/consileonpl.github.com/_posts/2014-01-14-Android-authentication-against-Google-App-Engine.markdown

 Authentication against Google App Engine using Google Accounts API is done by accessing Google Account (which was added in Android) and use it's token to get authentication cookie.

+Authentication is one done in the following steps:

 - Obtain authentication token from the Google Account,
 - Use that token to retrieve authentication cookie from Google App Engine,
 - Use authentication cookie in every request made further.